sheilbronn/rtl2mqtt/README.md

 Main areas of extended features are:

- * Suppression of repeated = duplicate messages (configurable).
-This was quite a helpful feature!
+ * Suppression of repeated (duplicate) messages.
+This is a configurable, quite helpful feature!
- * Support Home Assistant auto-discovery announcements for new sensors (works with the [OpenHab MQTT Binding](https://www.openhab.org/addons/bindings/mqtt.homeassistant), too!)
+ * Support Home Assistant auto-discovery announcements for new sensors (it works with the [OpenHab MQTT Binding](https://www.openhab.org/addons/bindings/mqtt.homeassistant), too!)
- * Temperature output is transformed to SI units (Celsius) and rounded to 0.1°C.
+ * Temperature output is transformed to SI units (Celsius) and rounded to 0.2°C for less flicker.
- * Streamlined unnecessary content for MQTT messages, e.g. no time stamp or checksum code.
+ * Streamlined unnecessary content in the original JSON messages, e.g. no time stamp or checksum code.
- * Enhance logging into a subdirectory structure, easing later device analysis.
+ * Enhance logging into a subdirectory structure, easing later source device analysis.
+ * The RTL2MQTT bridge provides a state and a log channel.
  * Many command line options allowing for flexibility in the configuration (See source code for usage)
  * Sending an USR1 signal to the daemon will emit a status message to MQTT.